User Locations Setup

 Generating your Google Maps API key #

 If you are a new user, click the Get Started button and go through the registration process.
-For the extension to work correctly, you need to enable these APIs: Maps, Places, Geocoding.
-You can enable needed APIs and get your API key, as shown in the screenshots below.
+For the extension to work correctly, you need to restrict and protect your API key.
+Choose 'API restriction' as the restriction type, then select the following APIs: Maps, Places, and Geocoding, click the "Restrict key" button as illustrated in the screenshots below:

 Getting your existent Google Maps API key #